AnthonyBroadCrawford/anthonybroadcrawford.github.io/_posts/2018-08-01-the-best-way-to-let-someone-go.md

 ---
 layout: post
 title: "The best way to let someone go"
 date: 2018-07-30 24:00:00
+categories: blog
 ---

 _This is a cross-post from the [Water Cooler](www.thewatercooler.io) leadership forum.
 A forum for technology executives to discuss the ins/outs of running fast growing/scaling companies._